 The expand button is used to display the secondary pane.
 The expand button is a standard Motif drawn button with a label that changes depending on the state of the window.
 The button labels for the two states should tell the user what will happen.
-For example, the button might say Options when the window is closed and Basic when the window is open.
-Clicking the Options button displays the bottom pane; clicking the Basic button hides the bottom pane.
-Labels should be opposites such as Expand and Contract, More and Less, or Basic and Options.
+For example, the button might say Options when the window is closed and Basic changes its label based on the state of the window.